djalbat/xgl-server/README.md

 ## Acknowledgements

-* This online tool, https://www.imgonline.com.ua/eng/make-seamless-texture.php, has been invaluable to the author.
+* This online tool, https://www.imgonline.com.ua/eng/make-seamless-texture.php, has been very useful to the author.

 ## Contact